newlandsvalley/purescript-expand-links/README.md

    <a href="http://foo.com" >http://foo.com<\a>
 ```

-It also includes a function to macro-expand simple YouTube watch URLS as embedded iframe links, allowing the user to submit a simple URL and have it returned as an active embedded video.
+It also includes a function to macro-expand simple YouTube watch URLs as embedded iframe links, allowing the user to submit a simple URL and have it returned as an active embedded video.
 For example:

 ```